Duckietown-Chile/documentation/Duckietown_software_installation.md

     sudo usermod -a -G dialout duckiebot
     sudo chmod a+rw /dev/ttyS0

 **Only for RPi3:** Since RPi3 has Bluetooth and UART, there are some changes with respect to RPi2.
-You can find a nice explanation [here](http://raspberrypi.stackexchange.com/a/45571).
+You can find a nice explanation [here](http://raspberrypi.stackexchange.com/a/45571) and even more detailed [here](http://www.briandorey.com/post/Raspberry-Pi-3-UART-Overlay-Workaround).
 Because of this, you have to modify the core frequency by adding the following line in `/boot/config.txt`:

     core_freq=250